 - Whether or not the assumed rate of return accounts for inflation.

 - The investment time period.

-Historically, the U.S. inflation rate fluctuates between about 1.5 percent and 4 percent per year.
-So if you got a 10 percent return on your investments in a year that saw 3 percent inflation, your inflation-adjusted return is more like 7 percent (that’s an oversimplification of the math, but you get the idea).
+Historically, the U.S. inflation rate fluctuates between about 1.5% and 4% per year.
+So if you got a 10% return on your investments in a year that saw 3% inflation, your inflation-adjusted return is more like 7% (that’s an oversimplification of the math, but you get the idea).
 Remember, inflation is the whole reason you can’t just stash your savings in a bank account and expect to grow wealthy.
-If inflation is 3 percent and you’re only earning 2 percent, you’re losing money!
+If inflation is 3% and you’re only earning 2%, you’re losing money!

 How long you have to invest will impact the rate of return you can expect for a number of reasons.
 For one, the longer you have to invest, the more aggressive you can be with your asset allocation by favoring stocks and other more volatile — but potentially more rewarding — investments.
 In addition, the longer you invest, the more good years you will hopefully have to overcome the bad ones.
 This is also why it’s important not to get out of the market during a decline — you risk missing out on the bounce-back.

 I pulled some numbers using this calculator for the market’s average rate of return over three 30-year periods.
 I’ve shown the results both with and without inflation.

 COMPOUND ANNUAL GROWTH RATE FOR THE S&P 500